 - Ok, I said 5, but here's a bonus reason.
 The patterns are flexible - you want a different neckline, it's easy to make that happen.
 Longer or shorter sleeves?
 No problem.
 More length in the body?
 Go for it.
 I gave my Emma more body length, longer sleeves, and a shallower neckline.
 And that was on my first go!

-Rosa is a smart little pullover with a stylish hi-lo hem.
+Once you get the hang of the Cocoknits Method, you'll be ready for one of these other fabulous designs worked in the same way.
+There's Rosa, a smart little pullover with a stylish hi-lo hem.
 It would be perfect in Aalta Truth or Stitch Sprouts Yellowstone.